 The aftermath of an 18-wheeler accident leaves many questions for those who may have been injured or have lost a loved one.
-This article is written to give a brief overview of steps necessary by those who may have been hit by an 18-wheeler.
+This article is written to give a brief overview of the steps necessary for those who have been hit by a semi-truck.

 At the Scene of the Crash